Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Chicago developer CA Ventures and Bloomfield Hills-based Cerca Trova have teamed up to deliver a proposal for a new mixed-use high-rise to replace smaller rental properties on the block of 514-604 E. Washington St. This would include 241 new apartment units, including 19 reserved for qualifying low-income residents, and 121 parking spaces.
 The building is planned to include a lobby and 6,000 sq. ft. of retail space.

-The project also includes a six-story building for workforce housing behind Sava’s Restaurant, which would be accessible via a walkway off Washington St.
+The project also includes a six-story building for workforce downtown houses and apartments behind Sava’s Restaurant, which would be accessible via a walkway off Washington St.

 Plans for 13-story “Vic Village South” revealed.

 The latest in a series of student housing buildings formerly known as The Collegiate is under review by the city.
 The new building at 1100 S. University Ave. would provide hundreds of more beds for University students, as well as up to 15 affordable housing units.
 The new construction would replace a series of one- and two-story buildings on the block, raising the density of the area.